Add to your Claude Code skills

 # Open http://localhost:3141

-First-run setup guides you through providers, channels, local permissions, and optional capabilities.
+First-run setup guides you through providers, local permissions, and optional capabilities.
+Channel setup is optional and must verify the configured channel before it is treated as available.
 After setup, Friday should open directly to Home.

 Friday is BYOK: you bring the model and search/API credentials you want to use.